-The Clean Kilo is the largest zero-waste supermarket in the UK; based in Digbeth, Birmingham city centre.
+The Clean Kilo is one of the first zero waste shops in the UK; based in Bournville, we have helped pioneer zero waste shopping and have since been internationally recognised and won multiple awards.
 Our ethos is to: sell plastic-free products, source as local as possible and reduce food waste.
 We set up to challenge the food system and its overpackaged supply chain by sourcing in bulk and selling without packaging.

 We sell most items you would expect at a conventional supermarket – including dry food, household products and toiletries.
 To further our impact, we pioneered the growth of zero-waste shopping by expanding our product range to include a frozen section, delicatessen counter, fruit and vegetables, orange juice/coffee machines and chilled milk dispensers.
 With convenience being key in our busy lifestyles, we continually push the boundaries of what we offer package-free.
 We believe having the widest product range is extremely important to have the greatest impact on reducing plastic pollution.